MarvinKweyu/MarvinKweyu/README.md

  ## What I talk about

  Every once in a while, I get crazy enough to write an article.
-Ofcourse you can get all the details from the site:
+Of course you can get all the details from the site:
  [TheGreenCodes](https://thegreencodes.com/)

  It's totally crazy, trust me, I know.